BigPolarBear1/factorization/README.md

 Its going to be a very dire day for western cryptologists.
 Could have started a dialogue with me a long time ago.
 Instead I was treated like shit.
 Fuck you then.
 Good luck with this disaster.
 I know what this implies.
 I know what this means.
 This is a disaster that is going to cost billions.
 Was it worth it?
 Huh?
 Was it worth being transphobic cunts for?
 Fuckers.
 Nazi losers.
 I probably sealed my own fate now.
 But lol, fuck you all.
 I tried selling my work.
 I told everyone I was working on this.
 I was treated like shit.
 People are going to study this cascade of failures one day.
 Fucking morons.
 Are you all stupid?

+Btw, this is my final version.
+I've pretty much settled that this is the appraoch I'm going to take.
+Now I need to optimize optimize optimize.
+This will escalate very quickly now.
+I warned people.
+Just silence.
+Nobody tried to stop me.
+Nobody tried to take me serious.
+What the fuck are you people doing?
+I know people must be looking at my work.
+Especially given my past reputation.
+What the fuck are you morrons doing?
+Are you so eager for disaster?
+If all I get is silence and getting treated like shit, I'm just going to keep pressing forward.
+This is so fucking stupid.

 #### (Outdated, check Improved_Sieving instead) To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>